Nickelodeon (CIS and Baltics): 1998–present

 From December 14, 2022, the broadcasting of Nickelodeon and affiliated channels in Belarus were closed.
-And on the same day, the channel was closed and replaced by Nickelodeon CEE (except Belarus).
+On the same day, the channel was closed and replaced by Nickelodeon Global (except Belarus) with saving Russian audio track.

+At the end of 2024, when adjusting the budget, Kazakhstan excluded the expense item for translating popular children’s TV channels into Kazakh.
+From the end of 2025, some of the new programs began to be released without a Kazakh translation.

+From 2025 to 2026, Paramount has reorganized the pan‑European versions of Nickelodeon: the CIS countries have been transferred to Nickelodeon Global Limited (formerly Nick Asia), and the Baltic states were transferred to Nickelodeon Global Unlimited.
+The first channel has censorship in its programs, and the second channel does not.

+On January 1, 2026, the channel closed in Ukraine along with Nick Jr. and Nicktoons channels in the region.

 Censorship

 Episodes of The Loud House featuring Howard and Harold McBride, Luna, Sam, Lainey and Alice were removed from broadcast due to the nation's domestic anti-gay propaganda law.